python/cpython/Doc/library/re.rst

    lookbehind will back up 3 characters and check if the contained pattern matches.
    The contained pattern must only match strings of some fixed length, meaning that ``abc`` or ``a|b`` are allowed, but ``a*`` and ``a{3,4}`` are not.
-Note that patterns which start with positive lookbehind assertions will never match at the beginning of the string being searched; you will most likely want to use the :func:`search` function rather than the :func:`match` function:
+Note that patterns which start with positive lookbehind assertions will not match at the beginning of the string being searched; you will most likely want to use the :func:`search` function rather than the :func:`match` function: